 Sometimes you get into a production efficient rut.
 You optimize your free time between work and chilling out with a glass of wine by optimizing your life chores and the thing you need to do - like cook dinner.
 I’m incredibly guilty of doing this.
 My hubby and I have quite the commute to and from work each day so we’ve developed a number of quick and easy meals that we can get on the table from scratch in around 20mins at night.
 While this is great from a life enjoyment perspective it does get a little monotonous from a foodie perspective.
 I’ve decide to make 2014 the year that I try and expand my "go to" 20min meal repertoire.
 My criteria for new meals was that I could have them on the table inside 30mins - even if it was the first time I was creating them, and that all the ingredients were available at my local fruit & vege store, butcher or supermarket.

-We love Asian flavors so my first go to was to rework an old favorite - Vietnamese chicken salad.
+We love the wide variety of Asian flavors - so my first go to was to rework an old favorite - Vietnamese chicken salad.
 Super easy to make, there is hardly any cooking in this recipe and it made enough for 4 people so we could have it the second night also.

 This is definitely going to be on my meal repeat list for the next few months.